nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 * "Batch-normalization": in CURRENNT, "batch-normalization" is conducted along the length sequence, i.e., assuming each frame as one sample.
 There is no equivalent implementation on this Pytorch repository;

-* No bias in CNN and FF: due to the 1st point, NSF in this repostory uses bias=false for CNN and feedforward layers in neural filter blocks, which can be helpful to make the hidden signals around 0;
+* No bias in CNN and FF: due to the 1st point, NSF in this repository uses bias=false for CNN and feedforward layers in neural filter blocks, which can be helpful to make the hidden signals around 0;

 * smaller learning rate: due to the 1st point, learning rate in this repository is decreased from 0.0003 to a smaller value.
 Accordingly, more training epochs;

 * STFT framing/padding: in CURRENNT, the first frame starts from the 1st step of a signal; in this Pytorch repository (as Librosa), the first frame is centered around the 1st step of a signal, and the frame is padded with 0;

-* (minor one) STFT backward: in CURRENNT, STFT backward follows the steps in [this paper](https://ieeexplore.ieee.org/document/8915761/); in Pytorch respository, backward over STFT is done by the Pytorch library.
+* (minor one) STFT backward: in CURRENNT, STFT backward follows the steps in [this paper](https://ieeexplore.ieee.org/document/8915761/); in Pytorch repository, backward over STFT is done by the Pytorch library.

 * ...